reverbrobotics/rero_core_dist/README.md

 ```

 ### Starting the Server
-For example, to launch the ReroCore server, from the extracted directory run:
+To launch the ReroCore server, from the extracted directory run:

 ```
 ./bin/rero_server ./conf/config.ini